Amphibians

 Iranian Harlequin Newt

-Iranian harlequin newts live in streams and pools of water that dry up after three to four months.
+Iranian harlequin newts live in streams and pools of water that dry up after a few months.

 Magnificent Tree Frog